ghi-electronics/due-samples/Demo/Javascript/README.md

-Demo application sources for JavaScript can be found at: \due-samples\docs
+Demo application sources for JavaScript can be found at: https://github.com/ghi-electronics/due-libraries/tree/main/docs